-On November 22, 2017, the Food Safety and Standards Authority of India published a notice to reoperationalize the Food Safety and Standards (Fortification of Foods) Regulations with effect from October 18, 2017.
+On May 10, 2018, the Food Safety and Standards Authority of India (FSSAI) published a notice that prior to publication they will implement the final Food Safety and Standards (Fortification of Foods) Regulations, 2018 effective April 19, 2018.
+This is the third notification moving back the date of implementation of this rule.